aiden-perkins/328-algorithms/README.md

 * Parsing text files is a nightmare in c++.
 * The deepcopy function in the copy library in python is expensive.
 * Arrays are lightning fast, only time I should use vectors is for input parsing.
+* 2D Arrays/Pointers have a lot of differences compared to 1D arrays, caused the strassen abomination.

 ### Running the Algorithms (python)